 We offer "grace days", which are scheduled attendance days when your loved one cannot attend and when you will not be charged.
 The number of grace days depends on the number of days enrolled.
 We are very flexible in meeting the attendance needs of our participants and their caregivers.
 Special arrangements for changes in the attendance schedule can be made by calling the Center.
 Please notify the office in advance of all absences.
 In the case of vacations, we would appreciate notification at least one week in advance.

 Severe weather and other unpredictable emergencies may require us to close our Center.
 The official closing information is broadcast on WBEN radio (930 on your am dial); along with TV Channels 2, 4 and 7.
+In addition, an automated phone call will be made to all participants' families in the event of a closure.

 If the Center closes early, our staff will notify caregivers of the details and make arrangements for the participant's safe return home.